Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 Why referral to a specialist may make sense.

-Any dentist can tell you, providing endodontic therapy for some teeth will prove to be amazingly straightforward, and then for others surprisingly involved.
-Unfortunately, a tooth’s level of difficulty can’t always be predicted.
+Any dentist can tell you that providing endodontic therapy for some teeth can be amazingly straightforward, and then for others, surprisingly involved.
+Unfortunately, which level of difficulty will be encountered can’t always be predicted.

 Additionally, our page “Endodontist vs. General Dentists- Which makes the best choice, and when?”
 How to choose. discusses this issue in detail.